Black Lives Matter: 2015

 In August, BLM organizers held a rally in Washington, D.C., calling for a stop to violence against transgender women.
 In Charlotte, North Carolina, after a judge declared a mistrial in the trial of a white Charlotte police officer who killed an unarmed black man, Jonathan Ferrell, BLM protested and staged die-ins.
 In Philadelphia, Pennsylvania, Janelle Monáe, Jidenna, and other BLM activists marched through North Philadelphia to bring awareness to police brutality and Black Lives Matter.
 Around August 9, the first anniversary of Michael Brown's death, BLM rallied, held vigil and marched in St. Louis and across the country.

-In September, over five hundred BLM protesters in Austin, Texas rallied against police brutality, and several briefly carried protest banners onto Interstate 35.
+In September, over five hundred BLM protesters in Austin, Texas, rallied against police brutality, and several briefly carried protest banners onto Interstate 35.
 In Baltimore, Maryland, BLM activists marched and protested as hearings began in the Freddie Gray police brutality case.
 In Sacramento, California, about eight hundred BLM protesters rallied to support a California State Senate bill that would increase police oversight.
-BLM protested the shooting of Jeremy McDole.
+BLM protested the killing of Jeremy McDole.

 In October, Black Lives Matter activists were arrested during a protest of a police chiefs conference in Chicago.
 "Rise Up October" straddled the Black Lives Matter Campaign, and brought several protests.
 Quentin Tarantino and Cornel West, participating in "Rise Up October", decried police violence.

 In November, BLM activists protested after Jamar Clark was shot by Minneapolis Police Department.
 A continuous protest was organized at the Minneapolis 4th Precinct Police.
 During the encamped protest, protesters, and outside agitators clashed with police, vandalized the station and attempted to ram the station with an SUV.
 Later that month a march was organized to honor Jamar Clark, from the 4th Precinct to downtown Minneapolis.
 After the march, a group of men carrying firearms and body armor appeared and began calling the protesters racial slurs according to a spokesperson for Black Lives Matter.
 After protesters asked the armed men to leave, the men opened fire, shooting five protesters.
 All injuries required hospitalization, but were not life-threatening.
 The men fled the scene only to be found later and arrested.
 The three men arrested were young and white, and observers called them white supremacists.
 In February 2017, one of the men arrested, Allen Scarsella, was convicted of a dozen felony counts of assault and riot in connection with the shooting.
 Based in part on months of racist messages Scarsella had sent his friends before the shooting, the judge rejected arguments by his defense that Scarsella was "naïve" and sentenced him in April 2017 to 15 years out of a maximum 20-year sentence.

-From November into 2016, BLM protested the Murder of Laquan McDonald, calling for the resignation of numerous Chicago officials in the wake of the shooting and its handling.
+From November 2016, BLM protested the Murder of Laquan McDonald, calling for the resignation of numerous Chicago officials in the wake of the shooting and its handling.
 McDonald was shot 16 times by Chicago Police Officer Jason Van Dyke.